jlangch/venice/doc/readme/embedding.md

 ### Serialize/Deserialize Precompiled Scripts

-Precompiled scripts can be serialized and desirialized to store them on a database for example.
+Precompiled scripts can be serialized and deserialized to store them on a database for example.

 ```java